biancanilsen/App_Guests/README.md

 Backend:

-> Developed using: Node.js, Sequelize, Express, MySQL, JWT, Jest
+> Developed using: Nest, grpc, Postgres, Flutter, Material, Bloc, http2

 ##  Installing Dependencies of the back-end: